Loggerhead turtle. Photo credit: NEFSC/CFF

 Lifespan & Reproduction

-Loggerhead sea turtles are long-lived and could live 70 to 80 years or more.
+Loggerheads can live up to 80 years or more.
 Female loggerheads reach maturity at about 35 years of age.
-Every 2 to 3 years they mate in coastal waters and return to nest on a beach in the general area where they hatched decades earlier.
+Every 2 to 3 years they migrate to breed in the general area where they hatched decades earlier.

 Threats